Create jobs

 In addition to the above options, you can set other optional configuration settings:

-For a full list of available options when creating a job, refer to the gcloud beta run jobs create command line documentation.
+For a full list of available options when creating a job, refer to the gcloud run jobs create command line documentation.

 3. Wait for the job update to finish.
 Upon successful completion, a success message is displayed, similar to the following: